-At our annual meeting in 2022, our shareholders continued to show strong support of our executive pay program, with 97.6 percent of the votes approving the say-on-pay resolution.
+At our annual meeting in 2023, our shareholders continued to show strong support of our executive pay program, with 98.8 percent of the votes approving the say-on-pay resolution.

-Those 2022 voting results occurred after the Compensation Committee took action to approve 2022 pay.
-Nevertheless, the Compensation Committee and the Board reviewed that feedback from shareholders when establishing executive pay for 2023.
-The Compensation Committee believes the results from our 2022 annual meeting affirm our shareholders' continuing support of the company's approach to executive pay.
-Thus, the Compensation Committee made no substantive changes to executive pay for 2023.
+Those 2023 voting results occurred after the Compensation Committee took action to approve 2023 pay.
+Nevertheless, the Compensation Committee and the Board reviewed that feedback from shareholders when establishing executive pay for 2024.
+The Compensation Committee believes the results from our 2023 annual meeting affirm our shareholders' continued support of the Company's approach to executive pay.